 – If a mistake is made, the demonstrator should acknowledge it to show that he/she recognized it

 The main focus of the assessment is Basic Safe Turning.
 Turning Technique is only considered during the assessment when it is considered to be an unsafe practice.
-Areas to be considered are listed on the Fraser Valley Woodturners Guild Assessment Report form which is available on the FVWG website.
+Areas to be considered can be found in the FVWG Demonstrator Assessment Criteria document and listed on the Fraser Valley Woodturners Guild Assessment Report form, both of which are available (below) on the FVWG website.

 All Fraser Valley Woodturners Guild demonstrators are required to be reassessed after five (5) years.
 This is necessary to verify that all FVWG demonstrators are continuing to turn safely.
 It is also a “due diligence” requirement for our Liability Insurance underwriter.

 A list of approved FVWG members is maintained by the FVWG Registrar who is responsible for keeping track of expiry dates.